Tag Archive | how to attract butterflies

 The gulf fritillary overwinters in cooler zones as adults.
 Do them a big favor and build a brush pile where they can find shelter in cold and inclement weather.
 Simply stack piles of twigs, branches, straw, and weeds, and let fallen leaves blow in.
 Birds, insects, and other creatures will appreciate this kind gesture.
 And you’ll get some compost out of it.

 I give the results of this small experiment Four Stars, an A+.
 As I mentioned earlier, I was pleasantly surprised by how readily the butterflies found the passionflower vine, and by the number of caterpillars feeding from it.
 If you’ve been considering what to plant to attract pollinators or pretty butterflies, you won’t go wrong with this one.
-Just give it some space!
+Just give it time and some space!

 passion flower vine eaten by caterpillars